jczars/Pollen_classification_view/README.md

 ```
 Ensure that the classes are correctly specified in the config_separeted.yaml file before running the script.

-7. **split the dataset into views and prepare for cross-validation**:
+7. **Split the dataset into views and prepare for cross-validation**:
 This script splits the dataset into separate folders to perform cross-validation.

 **Inputs**: